1. Get some support and advice

 8. Play to your strengths

-Whatever questions the examiners ask, do play to your strengths.
+Whatever questions the examiners ask, play to your strengths.
 If the examiner asks “Would this piece be good for developing good breathing habits?” you are free to answer “yes” or “no”, but make sure you extend this.
-If you say “no”, then follow this by saying why you don’t think so, but go on to highlight another piece which you think would be more suitable.
+If you say “no”, then follow this by saying not only why you don’t think so, but go on to highlight another piece which you think would be more suitable.
 This is a good way of showing that you’re able to think quickly on your toes – an enormous advantage for any teacher!

 9. Be enthusiastic